 Algernon Sidney Sullivan Award, University of Alabama

 Stephen L. Miles represents clients in high-stakes insurance coverage and bad faith litigation as well as in complex commercial litigation, both at the trial and appellate levels across the Gulf South and Southwest.
-He has handled a wide range of insurance coverage and bad faith cases, including long-tail environmental pollution cases, claims for coverage under commercial general liability and excess policies, and healthcare payment disputes.
-His commercial litigation experience includes employer liability lawsuits, and representing investment management companies, law firms, accountants, businesses, and other professionals in a variety of significant disputes, including cases alleging securities fraud, accounting malpractice, breach of fiduciary duty, trade secrets violations, and breach of contract.
+He has handled a wide range of insurance coverage and bad faith lawsuits, as well as environmental and toxic tort cases.
+Described in Benchmark Litigation as a "lawyer's lawyer," his commercial and securities litigation experience includes representing law firms, investment management companies, accountants, businesses, and other professionals in significant disputes, including cases alleging securities fraud, accounting malpractice, breach of fiduciary duty, trade secrets violations, and breach of contract.

 Stephen also brings experience outside the law to his practice.
 Before law school, he worked for several years as a management consultant in the healthcare industry, providing consulting advice to some of the most prestigious hospitals in the country.
 Immediately prior to joining the firm, Stephen served as a Law Clerk to the Honorable Edith Brown Clement, United States Court of Appeals for the Fifth Circuit.

-Stephen has been recognized as a leading lawyer in the state by Louisiana Super Lawyers, and was named to Benchmark Litigation’s inaugural Under 40 Hot List for 2016.
+Stephen has been recognized as a leading lawyer in the state by Louisiana Super Lawyers, and has been named to Benchmark Litigation’s Under 40 Hot List for 2016 and 2017.

-- In 2015, Stephen convinced a Louisiana Court of Appeal to reverse the trial court on a supervisory writ and dismiss an employers’ liability claim against the Firm’s client, thus avoiding costly future litigation.
+- In 2015, Stephen convinced a Louisiana appellate court to reverse the trial court on a supervisory writ and dismiss an employers’ liability claim against the Firm’s client, thus avoiding costly future litigation.

-- In November 2010, the Louisiana Supreme Court ruled in favor of a Firm client in a bellwether case, determining that Louisiana workers compensation insurers could contract with physicians providing medical treatment to injured workers for payment below Louisiana’s workers compensation fee schedule.
+- In a bellwether case, the Louisiana Supreme Court ruled in favor of a Firm client, determining that Louisiana workers compensation insurers could contract with physicians providing medical treatment to injured workers for payment below Louisiana’s workers compensation fee schedule.
 With the medical providers seeking penalties and attorneys' fees in tens of thousands of identical suits filed against dozens of insurers, this result saved insurers tens if not hundreds of millions of dollars.
-Stephen, along with Judy Barrasso handled all aspects of the appeal in the Louisiana Supreme Court.
+Stephen, along with Judy Barrasso, handled all aspects of the appeal in the Louisiana Supreme Court.
 See Agilus Health v.
 Accor Lodging North America, 32 So.
 2d 1120 (La.
 2010).

 - Since 2013, the Firm has represented an excess insurer in multi-state litigation involving claims made by dozens of individuals and companies arising out of the acres-wide sinkhole that was discovered in Assumption Parish, Louisiana, in August 2012.
 Stephen has coordinated all facets of trial preparation, including depositions, written discovery, document production, and dispositive motions.
 Stephen also coordinated all aspects of multiple appeals in state court that spawned from this years-long litigation, including convincing the court of appeal to reverse a preliminary injunction, a finding of contempt, and two summary judgments on coverage issues.

-- In January 2015, Stephen and partner Judy Barrasso were trial counsel for an excess insurer in a three-week insurance coverage trial involving allegations of long-term environmental pollution in state court in New Mexico.
+- Stephen and partner Judy Barrasso were trial counsel for an excess insurer in a three-week insurance coverage trial involving allegations of long-term environmental pollution in state court in New Mexico.
 Before trial, Stephen handled all aspects of the briefing on multiple dispositive motions on coverage issues, including issues related to trigger of coverage, allocation methodology, enforcement of pollution and other exclusions, calculation of limits in a multi-year policy, and other significant issues.
-Stephen and Judy continue their representation of the excess insurer, as the case enters the second phase before the state district court in New Mexico.
+The case resolved in a confidential settlement.

-- In 2010, Stephen quickly and successfully prosecuted on behalf of an insurer a multi-million dollar contractual indemnification claim against a claims processor arising out of alleged errors in claims adjusting.
+- Stephen quickly and successfully prosecuted on behalf of an insurer a multi-million dollar contractual indemnification claim against a claims processor arising out of alleged errors in claims adjusting.